alireza18878/Predicting-used-car-prices/README.md

 * Explore and visualize the dataset.
 * Build a model to predict the prices of used cars.
 * Generate a set of insights and recommendations that will help the business.

+You can find the full repository for my analysis at on my Github repo page: https://github.com/alireza18878/Predicting-used-car-prices